bhall2001/moduops-www/frontend/docs/tutorial/generate_trainlist.md

 # 9. Generate Trainlist

-Now the final step is to generate a trainlist for crews to use while operating the layout.
-In the left sidebar click `Trainlists` to navigate to the trainlists screen.
+Now, for the final step, let's generate a trainlist for crews to use while operating the layout.
+Trainlists are the crew instructions needed to operate a train on the layout.

+1. In the left sidebar, click `Trainlists` to navigate to the trainlists screen.
 The screen will show all the trains that have been created.

-Now click `TRAIN1` to highlight it.
+2. Now, click `TRAIN1` to highlight it.
 This is how we tell ModuOps which train we would like to generate a trainlist for.

-We will leave all the default settings as they are for our tutorial.
+3. Leave all the default settings as they are for our tutorial.
 Once a train is selected, click the "Generate Trainlist" button.
-A small preview of the created trainlist is displayed.
+A small preview of the created trainlist is displayed on the right side of the screen.

 :::note
-The preview is intended to show you in general that a trainlist was created and what it will look like once printed.
+The preview is intended to give you a general idea that a trainlist was created and what it will look like once printed.
 The preview is not intended to be readable.
 :::

-Now that we have created a trainlist, the next step is to print the trainlist.
-On the Trainlist screen click the `Print` button to print the trainlist.
+4. Now that we have created a trainlist, the next step is to print it.
+On the Trainlist screen, click the `Print` button to print the trainlist.

+5. With the trainlist printed, the crew is ready to grab a throttle, some power, and get to work!